What do the air quality sensors measure and what don’t they measure?

 Will a short-term spike in PM2.5 cause health problems?

 Monitoring data can show short-term spikes of PM2.5 of a few minutes.
 Health-based PM2.5 air quality exposure standards consider exposure rates averaged over one hour to one year.
-Regulators have not established health-based standards for exposure periods of less than one hour.
+Regulators have not established health-based standards for exposure periods of less than one hour, which is one of the reasons why AQI is only reported as hourly averages.
 Those with pre-existing health conditions, the very young, and the elderly tend to be most vulnerable to the adverse health impacts of exposure to PM2.5.
 Air quality can change slowly or rapidly depending upon the weather, wind direction, time of day, inversion layer conditions, and other factors.
 Given the variability in air quality conditions, it is important to be aware but also prudent in how to respond in different situations.
 In general, it is important to minimize exposure to PM2.5 air pollution at all times, however, it is most important to take precautionary measures when PM2.5 levels are especially high and air quality regulators, such as the South Coast Air Quality Management District, have issued alerts.

 What should I do if I see high readings?

-If you notice high readings of fine particulate matter (PM2.5) or the Air Quality Index (AQI), please refer to the AQI guide above.
-Also refer to OEHS' Air Quality, Weather and Wildfire Advisory Procedures Reference Guide (REF-886.4).
-Note that, in response to high levels of air pollution, principals have the authority to restrict outdoor activities, but only the Superintendent has the authority to close a school.
+If you notice high readings of the Air Quality Index (AQI), please refer to the AQI guide included in this information package.
+Also refer to OEHS’s Reference Guide 886.4, Air Quality, Weather, and Wildfire Advisory Procedures.
+Note that, in response to high levels of air pollution, principals have the authority to restrict outdoor activities, but only the superintendent has the authority to close a school.